The 52-Point Checklist: A Buyer’s Guide to Inspecting a Used Car

 - Has the seller provided service and repair records of the vehicle?

-- Does the owner have free and clear title?
+- Does the owner have a free and clear title?

 This checklist should give you the confidence to weed out high- vs. low-quality used cars on the market.
 Enjoy your used car hunting, and remember to do your homework on used car inspection and care now, to avoid issues later.